fbpx

 About Lance

-Lance Loya is the founder and CEO of The Good Teammate Factory and the creator of National Be a Good Teammate Day.
+He is the founder and CEO of The Good Teammate Factory and the creator of National Be a Good Teammate Day (July 22nd).

-As a leading authority on team dynamics, he specializes in getting individuals to shift into the We Gear and change their focus from me to we.
-Other experts concentrate on improving teamwork, but Lance concentrates on improving the teammate.
+As a leading authority on team micro-dynamics, he specializes in getting individuals to shift into the We Gear and change their focus from me to we.
+Other experts concentrate on improving teamwork, but Lance concentrates on improving the mindset of the individual teammate.
 Lance’s method works!

-Lance is the author of nine books on the subject of being a good teammate, including The WE Gear, which made Forbes’ list of “20 Books to Make You a Better Coach or Mentor,” and the heartwarming children’s book Be a Good Teammate.
+Lance is the author of ten books on the art of being a good teammate.
+His book, The WE Gear: How Good Teammates Shift From Me to We, topped Forbes’ list of “20 Books That Will Make You a Better Coach or Mentor.”
+Lance’s work has also been featured in The New York Times, USA Today, CEO Weekly, and others.

 He is a rare two-time recipient of the prestigious Schoenfeld Award for Sportsmanship, Character, and Ethics, as presented by the Collegiate Basketball Officials Association.